Novanta (NASDAQ:NOVT) Releases FY 2021 Earnings Guidance

-A number of research analysts have recently issued reports on the company.
-Zacks Investment Research raised Novanta from a hold rating to a buy rating and set a $186.00 target price on the stock in a report on Friday.
-Robert W. Baird restated a hold rating on shares of Novanta in a research note on Friday, September 3rd.
+Several research firms recently issued reports on NOVT.
+Robert W. Baird reaffirmed a hold rating on shares of Novanta in a report on Friday, September 3rd.
+Zacks Investment Research raised shares of Novanta from a hold rating to a buy rating and set a $186.00 price target for the company in a report on Friday, November 12th.

-In other news, CFO Robert Buckley sold 8,363 shares of the company’s stock in a transaction on Monday, August 23rd.
-The stock was sold at an average price of $147.36, for a total value of $1,232,371.68.
-Following the sale, the chief financial officer now directly owns 153,390 shares in the company, valued at $22,603,550.40.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CEO Matthijs Glastra sold 10,000 shares of the company’s stock in a transaction on Wednesday, August 18th.
-The shares were sold at an average price of $143.82, for a total value of $1,438,200.00.
-Following the completion of the sale, the chief executive officer now owns 156,053 shares in the company, valued at $22,443,542.46.
-The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 18,411 shares of company stock worth $2,677,703.
-3.40% of the stock is owned by company insiders.
+In other Novanta news, CFO Robert Buckley sold 8,363 shares of the stock in a transaction on Monday, August 23rd.
+The shares were sold at an average price of $147.36, for a total value of $1,232,371.68.
+Following the completion of the sale, the chief financial officer now directly owns 153,390 shares of the company’s stock, valued at approximately $22,603,550.40.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+3.60% of the stock is owned by corporate insiders.

-An institutional investor recently raised its position in Novanta stock.
-Morgan Stanley grew its position in shares of Novanta Inc. (NASDAQ:NOVT) by 758.3% in the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 41,252 shares of the technology company’s stock after acquiring an additional 36,446 shares during the quarter.
-Morgan Stanley owned about 0.12% of Novanta worth $5,560,000 at the end of the most recent quarter.
-91.16% of the stock is currently owned by hedge funds and other institutional investors.
+A hedge fund recently raised its stake in Novanta stock.
+UBS Group AG increased its position in shares of Novanta Inc. (NASDAQ:NOVT) by 145.5% in the third quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 378 shares of the technology company’s stock after purchasing an additional 224 shares during the quarter.
+UBS Group AG’s holdings in Novanta were worth $59,000 at the end of the most recent quarter.
+Institutional investors and hedge funds own 91.16% of the company’s stock.

 Novanta, Inc engages in the provision of core technology solutions to healthcare and advanced industrial original equipment manufacturers.
 It operates through the following segments: Photonics, Vision, and Precision Motion.
 The Photonics segment designs, manufactures, and markets photonics-based solutions, including laser scanning and laser beam delivery, CO2 laser, continuous wave and ultrafast laser, and optical light engine products.